wimpysworld/obs-studio-portable/README.md

 - **I sometimes need old versions of OBS Studio**
   - I have some streaming projects that are archived and don't need upgrading.
 But I do want to reference them from time to time.

-# Batteries included
+# Batteries included 🔋

 I'm incredibly thankful to the OBS Studio developers and developers of the growing list of excellent plugins.
-These Portable builds of OBS Studio for Ubuntu celebrate the best of what's available.
+These Portable builds of OBS Studio for Linux celebrate the best of what's available.
 Thank you! 🙇

-Here are the 3rd party plugins that come bundled with OBS Studio Portable for Ubuntu:
+Here are the 3rd party plugins that come bundled with OBS Studio Portable for Linux:

 ## Audio 🔉